 Prior to the elaboration of the guidelines document itself, work has to be carried out in terms of analyzing the effects of different policy options, gathering information in the Mediterranean context, and raising countries awareness and capacity to address SUP.
 This is the core of the assignment.

-For more information on the overall SUP initiative, please refer to Annex Concept note for an initiative the Policy guidelines to address single-use plastics (SUP) in the Mediterranean, including the preparation of SUP guidelines and a regional training
+For more information, please refer to Annex I: "Concept note for the Policy guidelines to address single-use plastics (SUP) in the Mediterranean".

 Description of work